 Remember to always peel off the skins of the grapes you feed your hamster to facilitate easy chewing and digestion.
-Moreover, remove all the seeds in the fruits to avoid your little ham choking on then.
+Moreover, remove all the seeds in the fruits to avoid your little ham choking on them.

 To help save on time, you may choose to buy seedless grapes from your vendor.

-How to Introduce Your Hamster to Grapes
+How to Introduce Your Hamster to Grapes?

 If your hamster has never taken grapes before, she may be reluctant to eat them.
 Also note that there are some hamsters who just don’t like grapes, and won’t eat them no matter what you do.